Only Human (Jonas Brothers song): Background and composition

-Critical reception
+Reception

-Upon release, "Only Human" was met with generally favourable reviews from music critics.
+Upon release, "Only Human" was met with generally favorable reviews from music critics.
 In a positive review, Olivia Horn of Pitchfork praised the composition of the song, noting that "the reggae beat [...] works surprisingly well".
 Chloe Gilke of Uproxx wrote that the "textured" production was like a "perfectly-fit puzzle" and deemed the song as an album highlight.
 Christopher Thiessen of Consequence of Sound criticized the lyrical content and wrote that "the sincerity in performance and deep devotion to melody-crafting" made up for it.
 Mike Nied at Idolator described the song as "another banger" and that it has potential to be song of the summer.
 Billboard magazine ranked it 40th on their 2019 year-end list.

-Commercial performance

-Commercially, "Only Human" peaked at number 18 on both the US Billboard Hot 100 and the Canadian Hot 100.
-The song quickly became pop radio's most added song of the week dated July 2, 2019, picked up by 61 Mediabase-monitored pop stations.
-Two weeks later, the song returned again to the top of the add board, picked up by 42 pop stations.
-The song reached the top 10 of the Mediabase Hot AC chart on the week dated August 12, 2019.
+"Only Human" peaked at number 18 on both the US Billboard Hot 100 and the Canadian Hot 100.
 The song debuted atop the Canada Hot AC chart and charted on the Canada AC chart at number 11.
 In addition, the song peaked at number three on the Billboard Pop Songs and Adult Pop Songs charts.
-It also entered the US Adult Contemporary Chart at number 10 and Dance/Mix Show Airplay at number 12.
+It also entered the US Adult Contemporary chart at number 10 and Dance/Mix Show Airplay at number 12.
 The song charted at number 38 in Australia, number 64 in the UK, number four in Spain and number ten in both the Flanders and Wallonia regions of Belgium.
 In Europe, the song impacted the airplay charts in numerous territories, reaching top ten peaks in Germany, Netherlands, Poland, Romania and Slovakia.
 It was certified gold in Belgium, platinum in France and quadruple platinum in Canada.